One of the most fun parts of traveling in Japan is undoubtedly the country’s amazing train network.

 Limitations of Takuhaibin

 It’s important to note that overnight takuhaibin does not work everywhere.
-If you want to ship to points far north or south – think Hokkaido or Okinawa – or islands where ferry transit is involved, you will likely need to plan on at least two-day delivery, rather than overnight.
+If you want to ship to points far north or south — off-the-beaten-path destinations such as Hokkaido or Okinawa — or islands where ferry transit is involved, you will likely need to plan on at least two-day delivery, rather than overnight.

 Also, you cannot ship overnight to airports — they typically require 48 to 72-hour advance delivery (but pick-up, once at the airport, is almost as convenient as the luggage waiting in your hotel room).